 Remember when you had to know how to code in order to build an app?
 We've moved on from that world: no-code tools are here to stay, and they're powerful enough to let you build almost anything you can think of without ever typing function().

 I've been working with no-code apps for a while, and as a die-hard tinkerer, I have a serious soft spot for them.
-For this article, I researched and considered about 60 different platforms, exploring each one and conducting extensive testing.
+For this article, I researched and considered over 100 different platforms, exploring each one and then conducting extensive testing on the top contenders.

-After spending way too much time tinkering with settings and building apps without code, here are my picks for the five best no-code app builders—whether you're looking to flesh out that personal project or create a brand new SaaS product.
+Here are my picks for the eight best no-code app builders—whether you're looking to flesh out that personal project or create a brand new SaaS product, one of these will get you to the finish line quickly.

 The best no-code app builder software